microsoft/immersive-reader-sdk/samples/advanced-csharp/ReadMe.txt

 Follow these steps to get the sample up and running:

 1. Follow the instructions at https://docs.microsoft.com/en-us/azure/cognitive-services/immersive-reader/aadauth to create an Immersive Reader resource with a custom subdomain and configure Azure Active Directory (AAD) authentication in your Azure tenant.
+   You will need some of the values created here when configuring the sample project properties.
+Save the output of your session into a text file for future reference.

 2. Open AdvancedSampleWebApp.sln in Visual Studio.